shaussler/TheoreticalUniverse/documentation/musical_notation_multilinear_forms.rst

-The musical notation provides a compact and excplicit representation by differentiating between sharp (:math:`\sharp`) vectors and a flat (:math:`\flat`) covectors, rendering symmetries evident and comprehensible.
+The musical notation provides a compact and excplicit representation by differentiating between sharp (:math:`\sharp`) vectors and a flat (:math:`\flat`) covectors, rendering symmetries evident.
 At the same time, calculations are streamlined by adhering to matrix multiplication rules, offering a familiar framework for computations.

 .. rubric:: Vectors and covectors